What is family planning?

 An HPV test looks for the high-risk kinds of HPV that can lead to cervical cancer.
 The test process is the same as it is for the Pap test – cell samples are taken from the outer opening of the cervix and sent to a laboratory where a computer checks a sample of cervical cells for the HPV virus.

 Diabetes (DM) is a condition in which you have high blood sugar either because your body doesn’t produce enough insulin (a hormone produced by the pancreas) or because your cells don’t respond to insulin.
-Insulin enables sugar to enter most cells.
-Your cell uses sugar for energy.
+Insulin enables sugar to enter most cells and the cell uses the sugar for energy.

 There are three major types of diabetes: